redsquirrel/jargon/articles/reconsidering-my-story.md

 * I haven't invested in enough companies.
 It should be 30, not 13.
 * I shouldn't invest in companies that aren't aspiring unicorns.

 They might be right.
 And for a while I was sure they were right.
-But I believe I have a few things going for me as a tech investor, and these brought me back to my approach:
+But these days I'm not so sure.
+I do have a few strengths as a startup investor:

 * I know (intimately) how successful tech entrepreneurs operate.
 I can pattern match using my experiences at Obtiva, Mad Mimi, Groupon, and Dev Bootcamp.
-* I can read people well.
+* I am good at reading people and interpersonal dynamics.
 Before I learned how to build software systems, I studied psychology for 6 years, and was a practicing family therapist.
 * 12 of my 13 startups are [still going](http://www.inc.com/magazine/201407/jason-fried/the-challenge-in-business-is-staying-in-business.html)!
 * The other one [got acquired](http://www.chicagobusiness.com/article/20150820/BLOGS11/150819779/raise-com-buys-tastebud-doubles-staff) this year!